selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_2.markdown

     - Also I was reading on Charlie Munger's speach and ideas.
         - INVERT INVERT INVERT, if you have a problem you cant figure out.
 Try thinking of it in other ways.
         - Just sit down and do not get up till its done.
+    - Some thoughts from paul's blogs have also stuck with me.
+THe most profound one being.
+Inconvience, founders just have a keen eye for the most weirdly inconvinient things that people have just accepted to live with.
+They are so used to it being the way it is, noone ever thinks of chaning or improving it.
 -->